s-p-k/misc-mirror/README.md

 	* Scotch takes the app binary from /home/trash/wine.d/${app}/.app_bin.
 The path is relative to the app dir.
 	** You should really create /home/trash/wine.d/.template for scotch to copy it into new prefixes.

-Another cool feature (shamelessly ripped off from busybox) is that if the scotch's script name (`basename $0`) is the name of one of the wine prefixes in ${cfg_apps_dir}, it will take the name of the script as the prefix name:
+Another cool feature (shamelessly ripped off from busybox) that I can't explain properly with my crappy english, so here's an example:

 	[fbt@cetaganda ~]$ cd ~/bin
 	[fbt@cetaganda bin]$ ln -s scotch steam-win